LibreTexts/ngshare/docs/appendix/jupyterlab_extensions.rst

 Course List
 -----------
 Same functionality and layout as the course list nbextension.
-After installation it can be launched by opening the command palette on the left side and searching for Course List
+After installation, it can be launched by opening the command palette on the left side and searching for Course List.

 What’s Done
 ^^^^^^^^^^^